 The Geminid meteor show puts on an amazing show every year in December.
 It is going to be most visible this year from Dec.
 13 in the evening to Dec.
 14 just before dawn.
 Here are ten tips for enjoying the Geminid meteor shower.

 Be Ready To Watch For A Few Hours

-Be prepared to sit outdoors and watch for a few hours.
+Be prepared to sit outdoors and watch for the geminid meteor shower a few hours.
 This means dress warmly and bring along something to eat or drink.